Detailed Black Health Icon

 Topics of Study

-Provides a combination of hands-on lab and theory in a simulated pharmacy lab.
-Students explore dispensing procedures, the workflow of a community pharmacy, customer relations, an overview of pharmaceutical software and third party plans and billing.
+Provides a combination of hands-on labs and theory in a simulated pharmacy lab, teaching such skills as dispensing procedures, the workflow of a community pharmacy, customer relations, pricing/ordering/receiving, overview of pharmaceutical software, and third-party plans and billing.

 Jurisprudence and Ethics - 60 Hours